Girls und Panzer: This Is the Real Anzio Battle!: Pre-production

 In February 2014, Tsutomu Mizushima and Takaaki Suzuki were revealed to be directing and writing the script for the OVA at Actas, respectively, with Reiko Yoshida handling the series composition.
 In May 2014, Saori Hayami and Yō Taichi were announced to be respectively voicing Carpaccio and Pepperoni in the OVA.
 In the same month, Anchovy's voice actress Maya Yoshioka, who also voices Taeko Kondō as her original role, revealed that she was selected by sound director Yoshikazu Iwanami when he asked who should voice the character since they had not decided during the recording of the seventh episode.

 Post-production

 Masato Yoshitake was revealed as the OVA's editor in February 2014.
 In May 2014, producer Kiyoshi Sugiyama revealed that the OVA was originally planned to be half-an-hour long but was extended by eight minutes due to the staff's desire to make it "in the same level as the movie" and new music being composed.

 Music

 Shirō Hamaguchi was revealed to be composing Girls und Panzer: This Is the Real Anzio Battle! in February 2014, after previously doing so for Girls und Panzer (2012).
-Similar with the anime television series, the OVA uses "Dream Riser" by Choucho and "Enter Enter Mission!" by the voice cast of Anglerfish Team as its opening and ending theme music, respectively.
+Similar with the anime television series, the OVA uses "Dream Riser" by Choucho and "Enter Enter Mission!" by the voice cast of Anglerfish Team as its opening and ending theme songs, respectively.
 The OVA's original soundtrack is included in the third drama CD of Girls und Panzer, which was released in Japan on August 6, 2014.